 Fact: There are many low-cost spay/neuter programs and facilities available.
 And when you compare the cost of the one-time surgery to the cost of future medical care that can arise as a result of not having your pet spayed or neutered as she or he ages, it's worth it!

 There are many advantages to sterilization prior to the traditional six months of age.
-Animals spayed or neutered at eight to ten weeks of age benefit from less stress and a quicker recovery from surgery.
-At this age, absence of abdominal fat makes the procedure take less time than in older patients.
+Animals spayed or neutered younger benefit from less stress and a quicker recovery from surgery.
+At this age, the absence of abdominal fat makes the procedure take less time than in older patients.
 This means less trauma to the animal, as less tissue is disturbed, and less time is spent under anesthesia.
 In addition, recovery from anesthesia is more rapid.